-A. PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicants shall submit, for review and approval of the Executive Director, two (2) full size sets of revised, final project plans including grading, drainage, site plan and elevations, and landscape plans in substantial conformance with (1) the plans received in our office on March 16, 2011 and (2) the proposed revision of the attached 3-car garage to an attached 2-car garage and detached one-car garage received in on our office on August 9, 2011; however, the revised final plans shall further include the following revisions:
+A. PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicants shall submit, for review and approval of the Executive Director, two (2) full size sets of revised, final project plans including grading, drainage, site plan and elevations, and landscape plans in substantial conformance with the plans received in our office on March 16, 2011; however, the revised final plans shall include the following revisions:

-The principal structure (e.g. house, garage, etc.) and major accessory structures such as parking garages, guestrooms/guesthouses, cabanas and pools, and associated grading shall be, at minimum, setback 25-feet from the bluff edge.
+The principal structure (e.g. house, garage, etc.) and major accessory structures such as guesthouses and pools, and associated grading shall be, at minimum, setback 25-feet from the bluff edge.
 All proposed ancillary development (i.e., hardscape, gravel, pathways, steps, and associated grading) shall be setback a minimum of 10-feet inland of the bluff edge.
-No grading or other development shall occur seaward of the ancillary development 10-foot bluff edge setback line.
-The bluff edge is as generally depicted on Exhibit #10 of the staff report.
+No grading or other development shall occur seaward of the 10-foot bluff edge setback line.
+The bluff edge is as generally depicted on Exhibit # 9 of the staff report.